Feed Your Soul with Worship At St. Paul's

 We come together in worship in-person in the Sanctuary on Sunday mornings.
-During the programming year (which roughly aligns with the traditional "school year") we offer services at both 9:00 AM and 10:30 AM in-person worship services on most Sundays.
-There are some exceptions where we bring the whole community to one worship service only at 10:30 AM.
+During the programming year (which roughly aligns with the traditional "school year") we offer both 9:00 AM and 10:30 AM in-person worship services on most Sundays.
+Typically from June to Labor Day, our entire community comes together for one service at 10:30 AM.

 For those who worship at home, or wherever you may be, our 10:30 AM service is livestreamed each Sunday - visit our Worship at Home page for the video livestream.
 The stream is also recorded and the video remains available for later viewing for about three weeks.

 Nursery care for preschoolers and younger is available during the 10:30 worship time.
 During the programming year (Sept.-May), we offer Sunday School on most Sundays during the 10:30 worship hour for children in Grade K-5.
-For Sunday School or Nursery questions, contact Dr. Meg Baker at mbaker@stpaulsk.org or visit our Children's page to learn more.
+For Sunday School or Nursery questions, visit our Children's page to learn more or contact Erin Steele in the church office at stpaulsunited@stpaulsk.org.

 Worship This Month...